 Why stick yourself in a room with 4 walls and a board when you can sit in a cool, fun space, outdoors or indoors, in the heart of the beating city.

-Our morning English classes take place in indoor and outdoor locations all over the city, allowing students to learn English in NYC, and make the most of New York and enjoying the best views in the city.
+Our morning English classes in New York take place in indoor and outdoor locations all over the city, allowing students to learn English in NYC, and make the most of New York and enjoying the best views in the city.

 New York City is your classroom!
 Instead of sitting in the same classroom everyday, students will learn in places such as Bryant Park, Brooklyn Bridge Park, Industry City, Essex Market, Central Park and more.
 Locations have been carefully chosen based on comfort, space, ease of access, points of interest close by, proximity of public restrooms, etc. Our class sizes have an average of 5-6 students, so teachers will give students their undivided attention.

-Our concept of indoor & outdoor classes ensures that students discover different locations every day, and learn English in an innovative way.
+Our concept of indoor & outdoor classes ensures that students discover different locations every day, and have English classes in New York in an innovative way.

-This interactive language tourism experience also includes regular cultural field trips throughout the city including sightseeing visits to museums, cultural centers, historic neighborhoods, historical landmarks, and more!
+This interactive language tourism experience also includes twice-weekly Discovery Days throughout the city including sightseeing visits to museums, cultural centers, historic neighborhoods, historical landmarks, and more!

 In addition to completing book assignments, regular homework, and participating in pair work and discussion, just like in a regular classroom setting, students get the added bonus of a hands-on approach to learning about NYC.

 By choosing English Outdoors, students can also make a positive impact on the environment, taking advantage of natural sunlight and airflow rather than being inside and using artificial light and AC!
-This makes our English language program in NYC the most sustainable, eco-wise choice for students.
+This makes our English class in New York the most sustainable, eco-wise choice for students.